RavanH/xml-sitemaps-manager/readme.txt

 If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/wp-sitemaps-manager/review/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/wp-sitemaps-manager).

-If you wish to help build this plugin, you're very welcome to [translate it into your language](https://translate.wordpress.org/projects/wp-plugins/wp-sitemaps-manager/) or contribute code on [Github](https://github.com/RavanH/wp-sitemaps-manager/).
+If you wish to help build this plugin, you're very welcome to [translate it into your language](https://translate.wordpress.org/projects/wp-plugins/wp-sitemaps-manager/) or contribute code on [Github](https://github.com/RavanH/wp-sitemaps-manager).

 = Credits =

-Credits to all users
+Credits to all users actively discussing and contributing code to [Sitemap component bugs](https://core.trac.wordpress.org/query?status=accepted&status=assigned&status=closed&status=new&status=reopened&status=reviewing&component=Sitemaps&order=priority)

 == Frequently Asked Questions ==